JF1527: How To Perform An In-Depth Analysis Of Your Apartment Syndication Market Part 1 of 2 | Syndication School with Theo Hicks

 Again, just like that conservative revenue increase, if the market does improve, then you’ve exceeded your projections.
 If it doesn’t and it actually gets worse, you’ve already assumed that in your underwriting and you’ll still be able to meet those return projections to your investors.

 And the third one, which is kind of common sense, but you might not apply this when underwriting – it is making sure you are basing your proforma, your budget based off of how you will operate the property.
-From day one, the property will operate how it’s currently operating, but then once you take over the property, day two, then the expenses will change based off of how you will operate it, and then over the course of the next 12-24 months the rents will increase based off of your underwriting assumptions.
-Then you’ve got 3, 4 and 5, or however many years you’re planning holding on to that property, with how you expect the property to operate based off of, again, using these conservative revenue increase assumptions, as well as the conservative expense increase assumption.
+From day one, the property will operate how it’s currently operating, but then once you take over the property, day two, then the expenses will change based off of how you will operate it, and then, over the course of the next 12-24 months, the rents will increase based off of your underwriting assumptions.
+Then you’ve got three, four and five, or however many years you’re planning holding on to that property, with how you expect the property to operate based off of, again, using these conservative revenue increase assumptions, as well as the conservative expense increase assumption.

 What you don’t wanna do is base your purchase price on just the in-place NOI, so how the property is currently operating, because yeah, it will have that NOI starting day one, but in 12-18 months that NOI is gonna be a lot higher, which means you could have paid higher for that property.
 So you’re gonna have a hard time finding a deal that pencils in financially if you are underwriting based on the in-place NOI as opposed to how the property will operate once you’ve taken over.
 So that’s law number one, buy for cashflow, not appreciation, and I went over three things you can practically do when underwriting to make sure you’re sticking to that law.